It's crazy how similar the questions always are...

 Let me explain...

-China-phobia isn't just a problem for the little guys.
-It often reaches all the way to the top of industries...
+China-phobia often reaches all the way to the top of industries...

 Representatives of Epic Games faced this just last week.
 The company is a major player in the gaming industry.
-It's the creator of the Gears of War franchise and the wildly popular Fortnite.
+It's the creator of the Gears of War franchise, as well as the wildly popular Fortnite.

 Epic also has a Chinese partner.
 China's mega app-maker Tencent (TCEHY) bought a 40% stake in the company in 2012.
 And even now, all these years later, China-phobia is still coming out of the woodwork.